Blogging is one the best ways to drive traffic to websites and engage with audiences.

 If you want to take your video blog seriously and do videos often, high quality audio needs to be a priority.

 Which type of microphone should you get?
-I’ll be honest with you: I’m not an expert when it comes to this type of equipment.
+We’ll be honest with you: we’re not experts when it comes to this type of equipment.
 You’ll need to do some research yourself.

 That said, you shouldn’t have to spend a fortune on this investment.
-You should be able to find what you need for roughly $100 or less.
+You should be able to find what you need for roughly $100 or less based on our research.

 Just make sure you’re able to balance your audio levels with the microphone.
 Test it out each time before you start broadcasting so you don’t waste time recording audio that’s unusable.